sinclairzx81/typebox/readme.md

 ### Clean

-Use the Clean function to remove any excess or unexpected values not represented a type.
-This function may return an invalid value which should be checked prior to use.
+Use the Clean function to remove excess properties from a value.
+Passing structurally invalid values to this function may cause this function to return invalid results.
+You should check the result of this function before use.
+The Clean function can be used to post process values after validation.

 ```typescript
 const T = Type.Object({